-The respective roles and responsibilities of the Board and management are set out in the Board charter.
+The respective roles and responsibilities of the Board and management are set out in detail in the Board charter.

 The role of the Board of the responsible entity is to ensure that the Trust is managed in a manner that protects and enhances the interests of its unitholders and takes into account the interests of customers, suppliers, lenders and the wider community.

-The Board has overall responsibility for corporate governance, including setting the strategic direction for the Trust, establishing goals for management and monitoring the achievement of these goals.
-The Board's responsibilities and duties include:
+The Board has overall responsibility for corporate governance, including approving purpose and values, setting the strategic direction of the responsible entity as it applies to the management of the Trust and ensuring the effective management of the responsible entity and the Trust.
+The Board's responsibilities and duties include, among others:

-- > adopting the corporate plan and annual operating budgets for the Trust and monitoring performance against these; - > monitoring and overseeing the Trust's financial position; - > determining that satisfactory arrangements are in place for auditing the Trust's financial affairs; - > ensuring that all transactions with Wesfarmers and other related parties are carried out at arm's length, including obtaining independent valuation support for property related transactions; - reviewing the level and adequacy of services provided by external service providers including services provided by Wesfarmers; - ensuring that appropriate policies and compliance systems are in place, and that the responsible entity and its officers act legally, ethically and responsibly on all matters; and - complying with the statutory duties and obligations as imposed by law.
+- approving the corporate plan, annual operating and capital expenditure budgets for the Trust and monitoring performance against these; - > approving major business initiatives; - > monitoring and overseeing the responsible entity and Trust's financial positions; - determining that satisfactory arrangements are in place for auditing the Trust's financial affairs; - > satisfying itself that the responsible entity has in place an appropriate risk management framework (for both financial and non-financial risks including oversight and assessment of climate-related risks and opportunities) and setting the risk appetite within which the Board expects management to operate - ensuring that all transactions with Wesfarmers and other related parties are carried out at arm's length, including obtaining independent valuation support for property related transactions; - reviewing the level and adequacy of services provided by external service providers including services provided by Wesfarmers; - ensuring that appropriate policies and compliance systems are in place, and that the responsible entity and its officers act legally, ethically and responsibly on all matters; and - > complying with the statutory duties and obligations as imposed by law